Optimizing Reference Resolvers for Performance

 How do I prevent N+1 query patterns in federated reference resolvers?

-When should I prioritize caching over batching for entity resolution?
+When should I prioritize caching over batching?

-How does the federation router handle partial entity responses?
+How does the router handle partial entity responses?